Home » Should you buy a used EV in 2026? The risks, myths, and real opportunities

 Let’s see what are the few myths that make people second-guess used EVs:

-• Battery quality is an issue: Most EV batteries are designed to last at least 100,000 miles or more, and many come with warranties that cover up to 8 years or 100,000 miles of use.
+Most EV batteries are designed to last at least 100,000 miles, and many come with warranties that cover up to 8 years or 100,000 miles of use.
 Since most of the used EVs are only a few years old, you will likely buy a car under warranty.
-Also, check the extended warranty offers from manufacturers for certified used vehicles.
+Also, check the manufacturers’ extended warranty offers for certified used vehicles.
 With the extra warranty, you can buy some hassle-free miles or years.
+The other good news is that, according to research, EV batteries have a much longer lifespan than initially expected.

-• Used EVs are ugly: Some years ago, most EVs looked just awful, but Tesla has changed this trend, and since then, other manufacturers have started to take the EV design seriously.
+Some years ago, most EVs looked just awful, but Tesla changed this trend, and since then other manufacturers have started taking EV design seriously.
+If you don’t believe, just check out the new Audi e-Tron.

-• Charging is slow and complicated: Most electric vehicles (EVs) can be charged from a standard home outlet.
+Most electric vehicles (EVs) can be charged from a standard home outlet.
 If you live in a house, you can install a home charging station for a reasonable price and start saving big on fuel from day one.
 And if you’re on the go, most modern EVs can be charged from 20% to 80% within 40 minutes, depending on the charging station.
-As of 2024, there are nearly 200,000 public charging ports nationwide, with approximately 55,000 of them being DC fast chargers, which can significantly reduce charging time.
-As the number of EVs grows steadily, the infrastructure will must adopt to the new demand.
+As of 2026, there are more than 200,000 public charging ports nationwide, and DC fast-charging infrastructure has expanded to 68,000.
+This can significantly reduce charging time.
+As the number of EVs grows steadily, the infrastructure will adapt to the new demand.

-• They have excessive tire wear: Yes, tire wear can be greater than on an ICE car for two simple reasons.
+Yes, tire wear can be greater than on an ICE car for two simple reasons.
 EVs are heavier and have much more torque and horsepower than an average petrol vehicle.
 Combined with the fun they can give you when you overtake sports cars at the red light, they can eat up your tires quickly.
-All in all, the tires will last almost as long as on a petrol car.
+All in all, if you drive normally, the tires will last almost as long as on a petrol car.

 Ford Mustang Mach-E